COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Conceptual Minimal Pair Sentences ( )

-Our property inheritance analyses (over the \compswugs{} stimuli, see \Cref{sec:intro} and \Cref{sec:stimuli}) closely relates to the `Leap-of-Thought' (LoT) framework of \citet{talmor2020leap}.
-In particular, LoT holds implicit taxonomic relations between concepts and tests whether LMs (they test only on RoBERTa, \citet{liu2019roberta}) can abstract over them to make property inferences---e.g., testing the extent to which models assign \textit{Whales have bellybuttons} the `True' label, given that \textit{Mammals have bellybuttons} (implicit knowledge = \textit{Whales are mammals}).
-With \compswugs{}, we instead explicitly provide the relevant taxonomic knowledge and instead target if \plms{} can be consistent with the knowledge they have already captured/elicited (in the base case, \compsbase{}), and demonstrate behavior that endows the correct subordinate concept the property in question.
-This is also similar to other work in measuring consistency of \plms{}' word prediction capacities in eliciting factual knowledge \citep{elazar-etal-2021-measuring,ravichander-etal-2020-systematicity}.
+Our property inheritance analyses closely relate to the `Leap-of-Thought' (LoT) framework of \citet{talmor2020leap}.
+In particular, LoT holds the taxonomic relations between concepts \textit{implicit} and tests whether models can abstract over them to make property inferences---e.g., testing the extent to which models assign \textit{Whales have bellybuttons} the `True' label, given that \textit{Mammals have bellybuttons} (with the implicit knowledge here being \textit{Whales are mammals}).
+With \compswugs{} (and \compswugsdist{}), we instead explicitly provide the relevant taxonomic knowledge {in the context} and target whether \plms{} can behave consistently with knowledge they have already {demonstrated} (in the base case, \compsbase{}) {and attribute the property in question to the correct subordinate concept}.
+This also relates to recent work that measures consistency of \plms{}' word prediction capacities in eliciting factual knowledge \citep{elazar-etal-2021-measuring,ravichander-etal-2020-systematicity}.